wangda8791/react-stock-inspector/README.md

+#ReactJS Test
+###In order to be considered for a Rails position, you must complete the following steps.
+Note: This task should take no longer than 2 hours to complete.

-# Pricing Blotter Test
+## Pricing Blotter Test
-A boilerplate for displaying price data using react, redux and react-router with the help of webpack.
+This is a boilerplate for displaying price data using react, redux and react-router with the help of webpack.

 Contains: